process-engine/procese_engine_runtime/README.md

 NODE_ENV=postgres process-engine
 ```

-Currently supported values are `postgres` and `mysql`.

-Each environment comes with its own config.

-See:
+We provide presets for `sqlite`, `postgres` and `mysql`:

 - [Configuration for mysql repositories](./config/mysql/process_engine)
 - [Configuration for postgres repositories](./config/postgres/process_engine)
 - [Configuration for sqlite repositories](./config/sqlite/process_engine)

+But you can use any other name for your config environment as well. `develop`, `production`, etc. will work just fine, as long as the settings are valid.

+If you want to setup your own config environment, you can use one of the configs linked above as a template.

 **Note:**
-Switching to MySQL or Postgres requires an instance of the respective database to be running and accessible!
+Using MySQL or Postgres requires an instance of the respective database to be running and accessible!

 ### Customized Configuration